open/close all folders

 - Power Incontinence: The reason he destroyed his nation.

-- Sealed Good in a Can of which in one in the geass routes he will return back to
+- Sealed Good in a Can: In which he will go back to in one in the Code Geass routes.

 - Super Prototype: The Gekka Pre-Production Test Type, Rai's Humongous Mecha on Japanese story routes, obviously.
 The Britannian equivalent, the Lancelot Club, is believed by Fanon to be the prototype for the Vincent from R2.